1. Knowledge Base

 .SYNOPSIS

-Assigns an Exchange Online management role to a Microsoft Entra ID (Azure AD) app (service principal).
+Assigns Exchange Online roles to a Microsoft Entra ID (Azure AD) app (service principal).

 .DESCRIPTION